nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 var d;
 d = c;
 ```
-Equals operator sees there is an object so it simply points to the same spot in memory.
+-Equals operator sees there is an object so it simply points to the same spot in memory.
 After changing a value of an object: `c.greetings = 'hello'` `d` would change as well.

-**Mutate** means change something.
+ - **Mutate** means change something.

 ### Objects, Functions, and 'this'
 - When a function is invoked, a new execution context is invoked.
 When the